pavsavov/SuperCharactersApp/README.md

 # SuperCharacterApp
-Small web application demonstrating CRUD operations.
-The application mimics sort of RPG game.
+##The application mimics sort of RPG game.

+**Currently CRUD operations implemented only.**

-- Repository with Unit of Work pattern
+Repository pattern with Unit of Work.

+*Used 3rd party libraries and other technology stack information:

+   >ASP.NET CORE v2.2

+   1.X.PagedList - Used for pagination -> https://github.com/dncuug/X.PagedList
+   2.Shouldly - Used in my unit tests  -> [https://github.com/shouldly/shouldly]
+   3.AutoMapper - used to map DTO to models and vice versa -> [https://github.com/AutoMapper/AutoMapper]
+   4.XUnit - framework for unit testing -> [https://xunit.github.io/]

+Used InMemory Db instead mocking for the unit tests.